 think and feel about it, helping them move from a constant state of fight or flight to a state of calmness, allowing the child to focus and look forward to their academic future.
-For our ADHD children, a combination of behavior modifications, focus social growth, confidence, and interaction.
+For our ADHD children, a combination of behavior modifications, focus work, and additional services help these children gain better thinking and concentration skills.